sjfke/tomcat-containers/wharf/DOCKER_ME.md

 ## Tomcat and Bookstore application in Docker

-Consult the `Dockerfile` for details, files which need to be replaced for the Docker deployment are in the `Docker` folder.
+Consult the `Dockerfile` for details of the deployment.

+Any files which need to be replaced for Docker to work are in the `Docker` folder.

 ### Docker Folder